When it comes to application development, native is the way to go to ensure high performance. It also yields a better user experience (UX).

 Catalyst includes the Apple UIKit framework, which provides the required infrastructure for iOS or tvOS apps.
 UIKit unifies the substrate layer between iOS and macOS so iOS apps can run on the macOS.
 The apps maintain the same design and functionality as on iOS devices and iPads, but the UX and UI are adapted to match the macOS design patterns.

 Apple also split its iOS into iOS 13 for iPhone and iPod Touch and iPadOS for iPad.
-This allows for taking advantage of enhancements specific to each device, including features that make sense for the iPad’s bigger displays and hardware.
+This allows for enhancements specific to each device, including features that make sense for the iPad’s bigger displays and hardware.

 ClearScale’s solution employs a modular architecture.
 The business logic components (without UI/UX) are separated to the base framework with two targets — UIKit and UIKit-tvOS.
 AWS SDK was used for the Mac Catalyst and tvOS targets.